This simple modular shelf offers plenty of options for reconfiguration.

 One symptom of my pervasive early 20s restlessness is that I regularly overhaul my apartment, completely rearranging the furniture and décor once a month or so.
 It’s not so much that I can’t settle on a suitable arrangement, but that suitability itself has a rather short shelf life.
 As such, I’ve become a huge fan of modular furniture design.
-Always eager to assume multiple roles, furniture of this kind wants to be rearranged just as much as I want to rearange it.
+Always eager to assume multiple roles, furniture of this kind wants to be rearranged just as much as I want to rearrange it.

 That’s what inspired me to design my inaugural project for the magazine (with help from Robert W. Lang, executive editor).
 This bookshelf/wine rack will help solve a problem common to evenings spent beside the hearth – whether to drink or read – by gently encouraging both.
 The shelf can also be reoriented to sit in a standard position, and allows for expansion by building additional modules as you like.